EnhancedNetwork/TOHE-Docs/options/Neutrals/Coven/Necromancer.md

 As the Necromancer, you don't have any abilities while alive.<br><br>
 But after dying, you can use necromanced ghouls on players to murder them.
-* Max
-  * Set the Maximum amount of Necromancers that can be in a match
 * Max Necromances
   * Set the Maximum amount of kills a Necromancer can make after their death
 * Can Vent